 Leading façade and building envelope manufacturers, with a product range comprising bespoke unitized curtain wall systems, active and interactive intelligent facades with ventilation, all types of steel and glass systems, sun shading systems and metal cladding.
 Yapi is able to work around MATERIA’s unique design concepts offering high-quality materials and innovative structures.

-Enko Education is MATERIA’s partner for the international school that is being launched in Mozambique.
+Enko Education has been a key MATERIA’s partner for the launch of the international school that was successfully developed in Mozambique.
 Enko is an Africa-wide network of international primary & secondary school, offering students across Africa with a launchpad to the world’s best universities.